auan369/WeatherAtYourLocation/README.md

 <!-- Update that I have a page for 3h forecasts -->
 # WeatherAtYourLocation

 WeatherAtYourLocation is a web application that provides real-time weather information based on your current location.
+It employs the [IPinfo API](https://ipinfo.io/) the get the user's locations based on their IP address and the [OpenWeather API](https://openweathermap.org/) to get the current weather and weather forecast for their location.

 ## Features

 - Real-time weather updates